Get Tech Tips

 Scaffolds must have three forms of railing: guardrails, mid rails, and toeboards.
 Of those, guardrails and toeboards are required on all structures 10 feet or higher than the ground floor.
 The toeboard runs along the bottom of a railing edge.
 Midrails run parallel to the guardrail top and are situated between the guardrail and the floor for extra protection.

 Other scaffolding concerns primarily deal with inspection and maintenance.
 As always, if a brace, bracket, or other accessory appears to be broken or in poor shape, let the appropriate person know about it.
 OSHA requires a competent person to inspect the scaffold condition before anyone uses it.
-Still, you can only be truly safe if you know which warning signs to look out for and communicate those to the proper authority.
+Still, you can only be truly safe if you know which warning signs to look out for and communicate those to the proper authorities.

 What equipment can I use to protect myself from a fall?